chriscasa95/vuforia_cloud_uploader/README.md

 # Vuforia Cloud Uploader

 Vuforia Cloud Uploader is a CLI programm to upload images to targentmanager for Vufora cloud.
-The progam is using the the custom [VWS authentication](https://library.vuforia.com/web-api/vuforia-web-api-authentication#vws-authentication)
+The progam is using the the custom [VWS authentication](https://library.vuforia.com/web-api/vuforia-web-api-authentication#vws-authentication).

+Functions:

+- Upload image.
+- Upload images extracted from a given video.
+- Upload images from given folder.

+See [vuforia_uploader.py](./vuforia_uploader.py) for deatailed CLI description an capabilities.

 ## CLI .exe usage example for uploading images